dirttop/Games-API/docs/README.md

 &emsp;This project is built in C# with .NET 9.0

-<br>&emsp;Navigate to the Azure Functions button in your local workspace and press 'Create Function'
+&emsp;Navigate to the Azure Functions button in your local workspace and press 'Create Function'

 > Screenshots show setup in Visual Studio Code

 <img width="533" height="335" alt="Screenshot 2025-10-09 at 12 04 11 PM" src="https://github.com/user-attachments/assets/8e94d260-ca76-4700-ab4e-dc25c66f4f53" />